bekk/bekk-christmas/post/thecloud/serverless-development-with-serverless-framework.md

 authors:
   - Henrik Wingerei
 ---
 Serverless Framework is a node CLI tool which can be installed via npm by running `npm install -g serverless`.
 As mentioned the framework can be used against many different cloud [providers](https://serverless.com/framework/docs/providers/).
-AWS, Azure and Google of course, but also more "exotic" providers like [Cloudflare Workers](https://workers.cloudflare.com/), [OpenWhisk](https://openwhisk.apache.org/) and [Alibaba Cloud](https://www.alibabacloud.com/).
+AWS, Azure and Google is supported, but also more "exotic" providers like [Cloudflare Workers](https://workers.cloudflare.com/), [OpenWhisk](https://openwhisk.apache.org/) and [Alibaba Cloud](https://www.alibabacloud.com/).
 In this post we will focus on how to use Serverless Framework on AWS.

 ## Serverless Framework concepts